lytcom/Camera2Kit/README.md

 # Camera2Kit
-A android sample use camera2 to take picture and record video in one fragment, Fix some issues and optimize code over the google samples.
+A android sample use camera2 to take picture and record video in one fragment.

+- Fix some issues and optimize code over the google samples.
+- Add support for manual tap to focus.